 Antonio Soler: Sonata in B minor, R.10 - Aya Hamada

-She won first prize in the London Music Festival Competition and second prize in the Josef Hofmann Piano Competition and is a laureate of the Royaumont Foundation (France).
-She earned her Master of Music degree in the inaugural class of Historical Performance from The Juilliard School where she was awarded the Irene Diamond Fellowship and the Heward Memorial Scholarship.
-She studied under Kenneth Weiss in New York and Skip Sempé in Paris, and received additional coaching from Pierre Hantaï and Christophe Rousset.
+She won first prize in the London Music Festival Competition and second prize in the Josef Hofmann Piano Competition, and is a laureate of the Royaumont Foundation (France).
+She earned her master of music degree in the inaugural class of Historical Performance from The Juilliard School where she was awarded the Irene Diamond Fellowship and the Heward Memorial Scholarship.
+She studied under Kenneth Weiss in New York and Skip Sempé in Paris, and has received additional coaching from Pierre Hantaï and Christophe Rousset.
 She resides in New York City.